Dec 7, 2022 Overcoming Overthinking: How to be a Balanced Thinker

 - Showing self-compassion.
 Solution-focused brief therapy implemented in counseling sessions in Yakima, WA, with Susan Delia encourages clients to make the most of their internal strengths and resources.
 To tap into your resilience is to know you are capable.
 This requires more self-compassion and self-confidence and less self-criticism.
 Make more of an effort to say kind things to yourself when you’re stressed or feel like you performed poorly.
 Responding compassionately to intrusive thoughts can help you retrain your negative thinking patterns.
 It can help you see your true worth and value and know that you deserve forgiveness, fairness, love, kindness, and respect.

 - Rethink “what if” thoughts.
 At the crux of solution-focused brief therapy is gaining the ability to use your strengths to implement practical solutions in the face of problems.
 When you can successfully problem-solve, you’ll be able to carry out logical, beneficial plans to attain goals effectively.
 Try responding to obsessive, intrusive thoughts with clear alternatives to help you put positive plans into action.
 For every “what if” question, try to create an “if-then” answer.
 This way, even if the worst-case “what if” scenario occurs, you’ll have a concrete “if-then” plan to improve the circumstances.

-Overcome Negative Thoughts in Solution-Focused Brief Counseling in Yakima, WA
+Overcome Negative Thoughts in Cognitive Behavioral Therapy in Yakima, Washington or Florida

-Delia Counseling Services provides quality therapy for individual adults and teens 13 years and older who are struggling with anxiety, depression, grief and loss, relationship concerns, and life transitions.
-We serve solution-focused therapy clients online in Florida and online and in-person in Yakima, Washington area including zip codes 98902 and 98901 and beyond.
+Delia Counseling Services provides quality therapy for individual adults and teens 13 years and older who are dealing with change, struggling with anxiety, depression, grief and loss, relationship concerns, and life transitions.
+We serve CBT therapy clients online in Florida and online and in-person in Yakima, Washington area including zip codes 98902 and 98901 and beyond.